We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 When should I seek medical help for my acid reflux?

 You can manage occasional acid reflux symptoms with over-the-counter antacid medication.
-However, you should seek help for your acid reflux from New York Specialty Clinics if your symptoms occur frequently or your acid reflux affects your sleep.
+However, you should seek help for your acid reflux from New York Medical Vascular Care if your symptoms occur frequently or your acid reflux affects your sleep.

 You should always seek immediate medical care if you experience chest pain.